araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 [^perf-gap]: Although there is still a slight performance gap between SAC and PPO, after reading the FastTD3 paper and conducting my own experiments, I believe that the environment rewards were tuned for PPO to achieve a desired behavior.
 In other words, I'm suspecting that the weighting of the reward terms was asjuted for PPO.
 To achieve similar performance, different weights are probably needed for SAC.
 [^seed-note]: The results are plotted for only three independent runs (random seeds).
 This is usually insufficient for RL due to the stochasticity of the results.
 However, in this case, the results tend to be consistent between runs (limited variability).
 I observed this during the many runs I did while debugging (and writting this blog post), so the trend is likely correct, even with a limited number of seeds.
 I only have one machine to run the tests, but I will try to run more tests in the coming weeks and update the plots.
 [^curriculum]: I'm plotting the current state of the terrain curriculum (the higher the number, the harder the task/terrain) as the reward magnitude doesn't tell the whole story for the "Rough" task.
+[^need-compute]: Here, I only optimized for the Unitree A1 flat task due to limited computation power.
+It would be interesting to tune SAC directly for the "Rough" variant, including `n_steps` and gSDE train frequency as hyperparameters.
+[^actor-out]: $\mu_\theta(s_t)$ is the actor network output, it represents the mean of the Gaussian distribution.